maelys-mcardle/adventure/documentation/6_entityconfig.md

 When the clock goes from `morning` to `afternoon`, the rules say to show the message `bellsChime`: "The clock's bells chime".

-The `bellsChime` message is defined in the entity's text file.
-It is not defined in the values file.
+Notice that the `bellsChime` message is defined in the entity's text file, but not in the the values `values.dot` file.
+This is because messages are not values.
+They only need be defined in the text file.

 ### Disabling and enabling values